lashd/mirage/features/commandline_interface/readme.md

-Mirage has a fully functional commandline interface
+Mirage has a fully functional commandline interface check it out!